opsone-ch/documentation/hosting-doc/docs/services/websites/index.md

 # Website

+## Create website

 Our website module provides everything you need, to manage, deploy and run your website.
 It supports the following website types, helpers and additional services.
+You can create a website hosting over your hiera yaml file, run puppet and everything is setup to fit your needs.

 ## Types